(⬑Table of Contents) (⬑Misc. Features Index)

 This object contains a few time-related functions.
 None of its members

-require that this object be their this
+require that this object be their this, so they can be copied for

 use in other contexts: